Table of Contents

-WordPress Multisite lets you create an entire network of sites powered by a single WordPress install.
+WordPress Multisite is a feature that lets you create an entire network of sites powered by a single WordPress install.
 The network shares a database and file system, which means you can control everything, including the themes, features, and user roles from a single dashboard.

-You can either keep your network private and use it to power your own network of sites – like a local business creating a network site for each location.
-Or, you can make your network public and let people register and create their own sites in your network, like WordPress.com.
+You can choose to keep your network private – like a local business creating a network site for each location.
+Or, you can make your network public and allow people to register and create their own sites in your network, like WordPress.com.

 How Does WordPress Multisite Work?